gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 Limited to five verses before or after the verse.
 On all question types, a quizzer cannot automatically be ruled out of context by a single word, even if it is a unique word.
 Rather, the quizzer must say a complete thought or phrase that conclusively puts them out of context.

 **Interchangeable**
-: Means not only not incorrect; means either may be accepted as correct.
+: Means not only not incorrect; means either are correct.

 **Special Name**
 : A name that imparts specific character qualities or attributes to that person of the deity.